How to Apply

 Please see our complete list of faculty.

-The Statement of Background and Goals is very important, and applicants should take their time with this.
-Ideally, it should be no more than 1-2 pages in length and should detail the reasons for going to graduate school, research interests, future goals and any other information that supports the application.
+The statement of background and goals (also called the "personal statement") is very important, and applicants should take their time with it.
+Ideally, the document should be no more than one to two pages in length and should detail the students' motivations for pursuing graduate school, research interests, future goals and any other information that supports the application.
 Spelling and grammar do count!
-This would also be the place to discuss any anomalies in the application.
+This document would also be the place to discuss any anomalies in the application.

-A resume containing up to date contact information is required.
+A resume or CV containing up-to-date contact information is required.
 Be sure to include all publications and presentations.

 Admission